TheTridentGuy/SpeedLog/README.md

+> **NOTICE:** we are aware of a few bugs that break SpeedLog on
+> chromium-based browsers.
+If you are experiencing any issues we recommend Firefox.
 # SpeedLog
 SpeedLog is a web-based amateur radio logging system.
 It's backend is built using Python 3 and the Flask Framework, and